cincheo/ini/README.md

 - Synchronization mechanisms.
 - Declarative deployment (push and pull modes).

 It comes with a built-in type inference engine to type check the programs.
-Also, thanks to Dijkstra's guarded-command paradigm, it is well-suited to formal validation (especially model checking) in order to prove distributed programs correctness (WIP).
+Also, following Dijkstra's guarded-command paradigm, it is well-suited to formal validation (especially model checking) in order to prove distributed programs correctness (WIP).

 ## Typical Uses/Applications